barrysulaiman/barrysulaiman/README.md

 - 👋 Hi, I’m @barrysulaiman
-- 👀 I’m interested in mobile and web development, AI integration, DevOps, and creating innovative solutions to real-world problems.
+- 👀 I’m interested in mobile and web development, AI integration, and creating innovative solutions to real-world problems.
 - 🌱 I’m currently learning Python-Django, AWS, and backend development.
 - 💞️ I’m looking to collaborate on open-source projects, startups, or any exciting tech-related initiatives.
 - 📫 How to reach me: barrysulaiman.me@gmail.com or on LinkedIn: linkedin.com/in/sulaiman-barry/.